OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 - 200 GB of file storage configured.
 - Load balancer to manage traffic to UI-only nodes.

 This configuration will provide 80 concurrent deployments, with the capacity to quickly increase to 120.
-We recommend keeping the task cap at 20 to allow Octopus to more evenly split the load across all the nodes.
+We recommend keeping the task cap at 20 to allow Octopus to split the load across all the nodes more evenly.
 The two UI-only nodes will allow users to interact with Octopus Deploy without consuming compute resources needed to orchestrate deployments.

 :::hint
 You will notice the Octopus Linux container is not mentioned in this section.
 That omission is intentional.